rees-kyle/public_personal_knowledge_base/notes/software.packages.apps.git-bash.md

 id: 5vv4egvb2jbboent8uckhgt
 title: Git Bash
 desc: ''
-updated: 1689208970786
+updated: 1689639269924
 created: 1689208729317
 ---

-Git Bash is a software application that provides a Unix-like command-line interface (CLI) environment on Windows systems.
+Git Bash is a `software application` that provides a Unix-like [[terminal|command-line-interface.terminal]] on Windows systems.
 It combines the functionality of Git, a popular version control system, with the power of the Bash shell.

+---

 Here are a few key points about Git Bash: